RobertWilliams114/AI-Powered-Resume-Evaluator/README.md

 ## Usage

-1. Configure evaluation parameters in the provided configuation file.
+1. Configure evaluation parameters in the provided configuration file.
 2. Start the application:
    ```bash
    python app.py
    ```
-3. Access the web interface by navigating to http://localhost:5000 (Or your prefered port)
+3. Access the web interface by navigating to http://localhost:5000 (Or your preferred port)

 ## Thank You
 Thank you for reading.
 I hope that you learned something new or gained something of value.